 I disgree.
-This was more than an amazing photograph that chronicled an event.
+This was more than an amazing photograph chronicling a moment in time.
 It speaks to the human need for freedom.
 It is an image of one man setting aside his fear and standing for his beliefs without concern over the price he would have to pay.
-And that courage is what makes him successful.
-The image of his bravery was broadcast around the world literally within minutes of it happening.
-In the twenty years that have passed since that day, that picture has not only become the defining image of the attack in Tiananmen Square, but it is inextricably connected with the fight for human rights within China and around the globe.
+That courage is what makes him successful.
+That image of bravery was broadcast around the world literally within minutes of it happening.
+In the twenty-nine years that have passed since that day, that picture has not only become the defining image of the attack in Tiananmen Square, but it is inextricably connected with the fight for human rights in China and around the globe.
 “Tank Man” as he is sometimes called, was listed as one of Time Magazine’s 100 Most Important People of the 20th Century.
-Of course, he didn’t do this for accolades or praise.
-While we can safely assume that he knew his actions would lead to his death, we can also assume that he never knew to what extent his moment of courage would spread throughout the world…
+Of course, he didn’t do this for fame or fortune.
+It is likely that he knew his actions would lead to his death, but I would guess that he never knew the extent to which his moment of courage would spread throughout the world…

 The martyr had become an icon.

 How similar this moment must have been for a Nazarene, who one night stood in a garden and watched a mob come for him as one of His companions at the front of the group.
 What an image that would have been – Christ standing alone before his captors.
 Or picture Jesus standing before the crowds: broken, beaten, stripped down with thorns smashed into his brow.
 He stood solemnly in front of a hate-filled crowd, screaming for the release of a common thug while for calling the death of the Son of God.
 This moment of courage was never captured on film, but its ramifications had far greater meaning for humanity than any other event in human history.